Woman's Belly with hands heart shape around belly button with flower on top

 For most people, a big benefit of using massage guns is improving recovery and reducing muscle soreness.
 So, doesn’t it make sense to use a massage gun on your stomach to help reduce abdominal muscle soreness and improve recovery?

 In theory, yes.
-However, it would be very challenging – or impossible – to get an effective percussion massage on your abdominal muscles without adding some serious percussion to your internal organs at the same time.
+However, getting an effective percussion massage on your abdominal muscles would be very challenging – or impossible – without simultaneously adding some serious percussion to your internal organs.

-Unless you have a good reason to massage your belly, don’t do it.
-That said, if you decide to give it a shot, safety should always be your top priority.
+Don’t do it unless you have a good reason to massage your belly.
+Safety should always be your top priority if you decide to try it.
 Be sure to check out the How to Use a Massage Gun on Stomach section below for more details.

-So are there any benefits of massage gun on stomach?
+So, are there any benefits of a massage gun on the stomach?
 Yes, there are a few potential benefits of using a massage gun over your abdomen that are worth considering.

 Muscle Soreness

 Although it’s not highly recommended, using a massage gun over your abdomen can help reduce muscle soreness and improve recovery after exercise.
-Using a low-amplitude massage gun on a low setting is most ideal here, and in many cases we would recommend opting for traditional hand massage instead.
+A low-amplitude massage gun on a low setting is ideal here, and in many cases, we recommend opting for traditional hand massage instead.

-Many people use massage guns as a form of relaxation or winding down at the end of the day.
+Many people use massage guns to relax or wind down at the end of the day.
 Spending a minute running a massage gun over your abdomen with a soft attachment (and maybe even some heat!) could be an effective way to improve your relaxation routine now and then.

-There are many types of massage used on the abdomen to improve digestion and “passing things along” 1.
+Many types of massage are used on the abdomen to improve digestion and “passing things along” 1.
 While there’s no research on this idea, if you know that you benefit from traditional massage for digestion, then using a softer massage gun on a low setting could be an easy tool to stimulate the digestive process for some people.

 Can a Massage Gun Help You Lose Weight?